-CME, Where Institutions Trade Bitcoin, Flipped Binance in Futures Volumes.
+CME, Where Institutions Trade Bitcoin Futures, Flipped Binance.
 Is That as Bullish as It Sounds?

 But, if you believe in efficient markets, then you’d have to think a pre-scheduled event that 99.9% of all bitcoin holders know about and eagerly await would have to be “priced in.”
 Then again, it’s hard to say crypto markets are efficient.
 And the same guys who thought up the Efficient Markets theory also said it’s impossible to find a $10 bill on the street, because, if it was there, it’d already be pocketed by someone.
 Yet I find (and lose) money all the time, and crypto traders sometimes make money off of market inefficiencies.

-Anyway, to make things even more complicated, Godbole said that typically when bitcoin futures volumes are growing on CME, it’s an indicator that bitcoin’s price is about to drop.
+Anyway, to make things even more complicated, Godbole said that typically when open interest in bitcoin futures is growing on CME, it’s an indicator that bitcoin’s price is about to drop.
 This isn’t a hard-and-fast rule, but has been an observable trend following the few times when CME flippened Binance.
 “Both times, CME's move to the top spot marked price top,” he said.

-What’s more, while CME’s volumes have grown the flippening this time around may have multiple factors.
+What’s more, while CME’s open interest have grown the flippening this time around may have multiple factors.
 First, Binance’s market share of futures contracts compared to the CME has been on a long-term decline, perhaps due to the exchange’s legal troubles in the U.S. and E.U.

 And lastly, there’s also a difference between the types of derivatives traded on CME, where a few traders took out bullish bets, and on Binance, which actually had a high amount of open shorts (bearish bets on BTC’s price) that were liquidated during the recent price rally, Godbole said.

-Note: CORRECTION (NOV.
-10, 2023 – 20:20 UTC): The open interest in, not volumes of, CME's bitcoin futures has surpassed Binance.
-Corrects in the headline and throughout.